davidde/notes/webhosting/9--deploying-static-site-to-github-pages.md

   ￼      });
   ￼    }
   ￼</script>

   {{ partial "footer.html" . }}
   ```

 * Your static site should now also be a PWA.
-  If you do not get the 'Add to Homescreen' prompt, here's how to troubleshoot:
+  If you do not get the "Add to Homescreen" prompt, here's how to troubleshoot:
-  - Open Chrome Devtools and click the Audits tab.
+  - Open Chrome Devtools and click the `Audits` tab.
   - Uncheck everything except 'Progressive Web App', and click `Run Audits`.
   - You will be presented with the PWA requirements you do not fulfill yet.